HomeESA by StateESA Letter South Dakota

 South Dakota ESA Scams: What’s Real vs. Fake

 A little awareness saves money and prevents housing problems.
-Here is how to tell legitimate South Dakota requirements from misleading claims.
+Here’s how to tell legitimate South Dakota requirements from misleading claims.

 South Dakota has no official ESA registry.
-There is no government-backed ESA registration anywhere in the United States.
+There’s no government-backed ESA registration anywhere in the United States.
 Any service claiming to “register your ESA,” add your pet to a “national list,” or sell “official certification” is selling something with no legal value.

 What you actually need